-The desire to educate about rising background ozone levels led SLU's Center for Environmental Sciences to create a network of "Ozone Gardens" around the St. Louis metro area.
+The need to educate about rising background ozone levels led SLU's Center for Environmental Sciences to create a network of "Ozone Gardens" around the St. Louis metro area.

 Many plants show signs of damage at ozone concentrations as low as 40 parts per billion (ppb).
 This ozone concentration is now usually reached every day in the Midwestern United States during the spring and summer, the primary growing season for crops and wild plants.

 What is an Ozone Garden?

 YES student Aleah Brooks at the Saint Louis Science Center Ozone Garden.

 The plants growing in our Ozone Garden exhibits are all sensitive to ozone air pollution.
 They show damage if ozone levels are high in the air around us.
 Because these plants monitor the health of their environment, they are called "bioindicator" plants.